EdoPedrocchi/Predict-IPO-with-machine-learning/README.md

 4. understand how to automate the  financial statements analysis with python
 5. more important: understand if it is possible to predict success or failure of a company IPO

-technology used: Python
+technology used: Python,YahooFinance Api

-so if you are interested in more information about the project, want to contribute or want to give me advice, please contact me.
+If you are interested in more information about the project, want to contribute or want to give me advice, please contact me.

 ok, I'm done. we can start

 ## TABLE OF CONTENTS
+###Dataset
+###EDA
+###Machine learning